baluyotraf/altqq/README.md

 types are checked by `Pydantic`.

 If you want to write reusable and nested handcrafted SQL queries, you can check more information on the [Alternative Queries Documentation].
+If you want to know how Alternative Queries can help you, check the [Why use Alternative Queries?] section of the documentation.

 [Alternative Queries Documentation]: https://altqq.baluyotraf.com/stable/
+[Why use Alternative Queries?]: https://altqq.baluyotraf.com/stable/rationale/

 ## Installation